Andrei15193/sbox-The-Orange-Run/README.md

 A small platformer-like game where you have to collect oranges.
 The player with most oranges collected at the end of the game wins.

+To get sound assets go the respective directory (e.g.: `assets/sounds/mixkit`) and run `Get-Sounds.ps1` with PowerShell.

 MVP
 ---